 All fish caught and photographed must be alive.
 Any angler who submits a picture of a dead fish is subject to not only disqualification from the tournament and forfeiture of any prizes, but a lifetime ban of membership and any Sticks event.

-- All fish must be photographed on an official “Hawg Trough” measuring device or a “Ketch” board.
+- All fish must be photographed on an official “Hawg Trough” measuring device or a “Ketch” board (includes Ketch X aluminum, metal, and carbonate).
 These are the only two measuring devices approved for the Sticks tournaments.
 If using a “Hawg Trough” use a black sharpie to define the lines.
-If measurement lines aren’t clearly visible it could result in loss of length. ***NEW ADDITION TO 2020*** You may only submit pictures where the board is laying flat on the bottom of your kayak (length wise is ok if your picture orientation is correct) or the board is on your lap.
+If measurement lines aren’t clearly visible it could result in loss of length.
+You may only submit pictures where the board is laying flat on the bottom of your kayak (length wise is ok if your picture orientation is correct) or the board is on your lap.
 If you have a Ketch board that extends from one side of your kayak to the other, you may lay your Ketch board across and take your photo.
 You may NOT prop the board at an angle on either side of your kayak walls.
 You may not attempt to flex or bend the board in anyway.
 Failure to follow these rules will result in your fish being disqualified.
 If multiple infractions happen further penalization could happen based on the severity, which will be left to the discretion of the directors.
 We recommend that if you are using a hawg trough you install wood dowels to add rigidity to the board to minimize the amount of flexing.
 Also you may shorten your board to fit flat in the bottom of your kayak.
 You may do this by only removing inches from the upper end (opposite the fence).
 However; it may not be broken, snapped, or cut apart and the reassembled at any point between the two ends.
 The cut must not affect the measuring boards accuracy.
 If you shorten your board you must have a director inspect your board.